Customer satisfaction is paramount to the success of any business.

 Example Customer Satisfaction Survey

-- Add a comment section and leave lots of white space for writing comments.
+5. You will learn the most from comments so encourage customer remarks.
+Add a comment section and leave lots of white space for writing comments.

-Lastly, true data analysis should be done by a professional to ensure proper interpretation.
+10. Lastly, true data analysis should be done by a professional to ensure proper interpretation.

-If you would like to learn more about customer satisfaction you might be interested in this book: Measuring Customer Satisfaction and Loyalty, available on Amazon.
+If you would like to learn more about customer satisfaction, you might be interested in this book: Measuring Customer Satisfaction and Loyalty, available on Amazon.